-Vicenza is a small metropolitan city of about 113.000 inhabitants, centre of the homonym district.
+Vicenza is a small metropolitan city of about 110.000 inhabitants, centre of the homonym district.
 The cultural offer of urban life joins the quietness of a city on a human scale, with shops and bars in every corner and square.
-In 2017 the city gains the 4th place in the ranking “Best Italian cities for quality of life”.
-Famous for its architecture Vicenza is part of UNESCO World Heritage.
+Vicenza is a city of short distances that can be easily explored on foot or by bicycle.

 We wait for you in Vicenza!